 The mildly seasoned Dover sole fillets pair really well with the creamy avocado, the sweet mango, and the other flavorful salsa ingredients!
 Every bite of this dish tasted wonderful, and we enjoyed it with some steamed rice on the side!

 I really hope you will try this delicious recipe for Dover sole fillets with mango avocado salsa!
 May you, and those you love, enjoy this “made with love” meal!
 Have a GREAT day!

 Looking For More SEAFOOD Recipes?

-You can find ALL of my seafood recipes in the Recipe Index, located at the top of the page.
-A few family favorites include:
+You can find ALL of my recipes in the Recipe Index, which is located at the top of the page.
+I have some wonderful seafood dishes to enjoy, including:

 - Beer Battered Fish and Chips

 - Orange and Rosemary Glazed Salmon

 - Stuffed Dover Sole For Two